-Comscore predicts that half of all searches will be performed by voice before 2020.
+By 2022, more than half of U.S. homes will have smart speakers — and nearly 3 in 4 people have used voice search within the past month.
 Find out how marketers at one of the top pediatric hospitals in the country are leading the way by leveraging “the shiny object” into a voice search content marketing strategy that actually works.

 Serving North Texas for more than 100 years, Children’s Health is consistently named one of the top pediatric hospitals in the country by U.S. News & World Report.
 Part of the team stewarding the brand and growth strategy of Children’s Health is Courtney Cox, digital marketing manager, who will be sharing her expert perspective on voice search and real-world examples at Content Marketing World 2019.